-This removes a lot of pressure from you when you realise this.
+This removes a lot of pressure from you when you realize this.

-The moment you put yourself out there, start taking note of how people socialise.
+The moment you put yourself out there, start taking note of how people socialize.

 Observe the dynamics at play when someone initiates a conversation with another person, cracks a joke, or tells an intriguing story.